 Well, there isn’t likely to be a new show or movie you want to watch that isn’t available on their network.
 They’re also not a subscription service.
 No contracts.
-Watch what you want when you want, without the guilt that comes from having a Netflix subscription you’re paying for but not using.
+Watch what you want when you want, without the guilt that comes from having a free Netflix subscription you’re paying for but not using.

 The one caveat to the service is that everything is pay-per-use.
 Pricing info is show further down the page, but it’s important to keep in mind that they aren’t necessarily trying to compete with Netflix, Amazon Prime, or Now TV – among many other contenders in the streaming industry.